josmar-crwdstffng/angular/aio/content/guide/providers.md

 Generally, provide services the whole application needs in the root module and scope services by providing them in lazy loaded modules.

-The router works at the root level so if you put providers in a component, even `AppComponent`, lazy loaded modules, which rely on the router, can't see them.
+The router works at the root level so if you put providers in a component, even `AppComponent`, lazy loaded modules, which rely on the router, cannot see them.

 <!-- KW--Make a diagram here -->
 Register a provider with a component when you must limit a service instance to a component and its component tree, that is, its child components.